ptakunju/AI-Powered-Insurance-Claims-Triage-System/README.md

 **Transformed:** `"I was struck by scaffolding and strained my lower back."` → `DetailedClaimDescription`

 #### 2. **InputText Construction**
-We combined multiple structured fields and the rephrased descriptions into a comprehensive natural language input for RoBERTa.
+Multiple structured fields were combined and the rephrased descriptions into a comprehensive natural language input for RoBERTa.

 Example:
 ```text